 In 2010 PricewaterhouseCoopers was commissioned by the NSW Government to develop a taxi growth model to help Transport NSW to assess the need for taxi fleet growth in Sydney on an annual basis.
-The model was first used to inform the 2010/11 licence release determination, and has, with minor refinements, been applied again in 2011/12.
+The model was first used to inform the 2010/11 licence release determination and has, with minor refinements, again been applied in 2011/12.